$BKT$ transitions in classical and quantum long-range systems: and

-We want now to derive the asymptotic expression for $K(q)$ and $G(r)$, presented in the text.
-In the following we will keep as general as possible on $J(r)$, so that our results can be applied to the self-consistent-harmonic case as well.
+We derive the asymptotic expression for $K(q)$ and $G(r)$, presented in the text.
+In the following we will consider a $J(r)$ with a general $\sigma$, so that our results can be applied to the self-consistent-harmonic calculation as well.